trilogy-data/pytrilogy/preql/core/processing/README.md

 CTE, or the `base`, will contain all required columns for the final output.
 The last select will only apply any query level filters + ordering, no joins will take place.

+## Aug 2023 Update

+For complex derivations, propogating the "full" context upstream is an issue.
+Instead, we need to adjust logic to prune the optional nodes in each search pattern.

+For filter nodes -> we should have these generate a node with _just_ the filtered column + the new concept.

 ## Debugging

 Base query derivation accepts the 'DebugHook' defined under hooks, which will print to console